selfcommunity/developers-doc/docs/apireference/v2/reaction/get_a_specific_reaction.md

 title: Get a Specific Reaction
 ---

-This endpoint retrieves a specific Reaction.
+This endpoint retrieves a specific reaction.

 :::info